ComputeCanada/magic_castle/README.md

 To connect to the management node, follow these steps:

 1. Make sure your SSH key is loaded in your ssh-agent.
-2. SSH in your cluster with with forwarding of the authentication agent connection enabled: `ssh -A centos@cluster_ip`.
+2. SSH in your cluster with forwarding of the authentication agent connection enabled: `ssh -A centos@cluster_ip`.
 3. SSH in the management node : `ssh centos@mgmt01`

 ### 8.1 Deactivate Puppet

 If you plan to modify configuration files manually, you will need to deactivate Puppet.
-Otherwise, you might find out that your modifications have dissapeared in 5 minute window.
+Otherwise, you might find out that your modifications have disappeared in 5-minute window.

 puppet is executed every 5 minutes and at every reboot through the root crontab.
-To deactivate it, execute `sudo crontab -e` and comment the lines mentionning `puppet_apply_site.sh`.
+To deactivate it, execute `sudo crontab -e` and comment the lines mentioning `puppet_apply_site.sh`.

 ### 8.2 Replace the User Account Password

 A four words password might not be ideal for workshops with new users who barely know how to type.
-To replace the randomly-generated password of the user accounts, follow these steps:
+To replace the randomly generated password of the user accounts, follow these steps:

 1. Connect to the cluster.